When delivery slows down, the problem is usually the structure — not the people.

-"We believe that most software delivery problems are not engineering problems.
+"Most software delivery problems are not engineering problems.
 They are organisational problems — and they need people who understand both the technology and the organisation to solve them."

 — Cenzus Technologies, Founding Principle